nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ### 2.9.
 Viewing a task : `view`

-Views a task by entering the task index from the TaskBoss.<br>
+Views a task by entering the task index from TaskBoss.<br>
 Format: `view INDEX`

 > Views the task at the specified `INDEX`. <br>